 Several factors affect our ability to manage interest rate risk.
 Specifically, we are subject to interest rate risk during the period after we purchase automobile contracts from dealers and before we finance such contracts in a term securitization.
 Interest rates on warehouse credit facilities are typically adjustable, while the interest rates on the automobile contracts are fixed.
 If interest rates increase, the interest we must pay to the lenders under warehouse credit facilities is likely to increase, while the interest we collect from those warehoused automobile contracts remains the same.
 Therefore, during the warehousing period, excess spread cash flow would likely decrease.
-Additionally, contracts warehoused and then securitized during a rising interest rate environment may result in less excess spread cash flow as our securitizations typically have paid interest rates set at prevailing interest rates at the time of the closing of the securitization, which may not take place until several months after we purchase the underlying vehicles.
+Additionally, contracts warehoused and then securitized during a rising interest rate environment may result in less excess spread cash flow as our securitizations typically have paid interest rates set at prevailing interest rates at the time of the closing of the securitization, which may not take place until several months after we purchase those contracts.
+Our customers, on the other hand, pay fixed rates of interest on the contracts, which are agreed to at the time they purchase the underlying vehicles.
 A decrease in excess spread cash flow could adversely affect our earnings and cash flow.